ArcticTXY/ArcticTXY/README.md

 - 👀 I’m interested in computers
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me Discord ArcticTXY#9690
+- 📫 How to reach me alternativedylan03@gmail.com

 <!---
 ArcticTXY/ArcticTXY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.